canonical-web-and-design/developer.ubuntu.com/templates/pages/core/publish-and-distribute/index.md

 ----
 title: Publish and distribute
-description: Package, release and distribute your snaps to your devices through the Ubuntu Store or your private Store.
+description: Package, release and distribute your snaps to your devices through the Ubuntu Store or your private store.

 ----